Martin F. Jarrold

 Martin F. Jarrold is a physical and analytical chemist known for contributions to ion-mobility spectrometry, heat capacity measurements of metal clusters, and charge detection mass spectrometry.
 Martin is the Robert & Marjorie Mann Chair in the Department of Chemistry at Indiana University.

 Background

 Martin F. Jarrold grew up in England.
 He attended the University of Warwick in Coventry, England and obtained both a Bachelor of Science (1977) and PhD (1980).
-Jarrold came to the United States as a NATO Postdoctoral Fellow at the University of California in Santa Barbara.
+Jarrold came to the United States as a NATO Postdoctoral Fellow at the University of California, Santa Barbara.
 Joining the Physics Research Division of AT&T Bell Laboratories in Murray Hill, New Jersey after UCSB.
 There, he focused on determining the physical and chemical properties of semiconductor clusters.
 In 1992, he became Professor of Chemistry at Northwestern University, and was later named Dow Chemical Company Research Professor in 2000.
 While at Northwestern, he worked on advanced mass spectrometry-based-methods to study peptides and proteins.
 In the summer of 2002, he moved to Indiana University as Professor and a Robert & Marjorie Mann Chair in the Department of Chemistry.